madjeek-web/Popup-Blocker-Pro/README.md

 In the menu, choose "Extract All..."

-A window opens: click on "Extract"
+A window opens : click on "Extract"

 RESULT : A new folder appears, called popup-blocker-pro-firefox (without .zip)